shadmansaleh/codes2pdf/README.md

     Options:

         -V, --version               output the version number
-        -a --author [name]        author's name to be added in the notebook -i --initials [initials]  initials of the author to be placed in the upper-right corner of all pages -o --output [filename]    output file for the notebook.
+        -a --author [name]          author's name to be added in the notebook -i --initials [initials]    initials of the author to be placed in the upper-right corner of all pages -I --institute [institute]  name of the institute to be placed in the center -o --output [filename]      output file for the notebook.
 Default to `./notebook.pdf` -h, --help                  output usage information

 example:

     codes2pdf ./ /tmp/team_reference.pdf
-    codes2pdf ./ --author "Shahid Beheshti University" --initials SBU
+    codes2pdf ./ --author "TEAM_SBU" --initials SBU --institute "Shahid Beheshti University"

 The second one will create a 'notebook.pdf' file in the current directory, from the source code files which are located in the current directory and its subdirectories.